-Sean Holman is an associate professor of journalism at Mount Royal University, freedom of information researcher and the founding editor of the pioneering online investigative political news service Public Eye.
+Sean Holman is the Wayne Crookes Professor in Environmental and Climate Journalism at the University of Victoria, freedom of information researcher and the founding editor of the pioneering online investigative political news service Public Eye.
 A former syndicated columnist, he also worked as a legislative reporter for 24 hours Vancouver and the Vancouver Sun.

 In 2004, Holman won the Jack Webster Award for leading a five month investigation into what became known as the Doug Walls affair.
 The investigation resulted in the resignation of the minister of children and family development and the firing of his deputy.